Srhurdirsati/Micro-Digit/README.md

 ### Firmware
 > Then By pressing boot button on the Pico , insert the able in it with other end on PC end

-> Flash The .ino fiirware file in it .
+> Flash The .py fiirware file in it .

 > This would make the Pico know what it need to do